 6

-Configu re Theme
+Configure Theme

 Choose a theme

-Select -
+Select •

-Custom Variables 🕜 clear all
+Custom Variables 🕜 clear all •

-Main Text Color  🎯
+Main Text Color 🔮 ≯ C

-Main Background Color  /
+Main Background Color  / C

-Primary Text Color  🥹 /
+Primary Text Color 2 / C

-Primary Color 🔞 1
+Primary Color 2 / C

-Secondary Text Color  × 0
+Secondary Text Color 🔞 / C

-Secondary Color 😧 ! /
+Secondary Color 2 ! ≠ C

-Make sure to not use a secondary co lor too similar with the primary one

-and obviously the primary text color with its counterpart (the same applies for the other couples of colors: main, secondary)
+3 color too similar with the primary one lor with its counterpart (the same applies ain, secondary)

 Once Custom Variables is enabled, the context editor can modify main, primary and secondary colors for both backgrounds and texts (an helper clarifies the UI elements involved for each field in the form).
-Clicking on the Change Color button involver a color picker is displayed to allow the selection of the desire color, as follows:
+Clicking on the Change Color button a color picker is displayed to allow the selection of the desire color, as follows: